 - Search for or propose a solution for the cause, i.e. propose a fix.

-- Repeat from Step 5 to 8 if needed.
+- Repeat from step 5 to step 10 if necessary.